Oslandia/geo3dfeatures/docs/pipeline.md

 1000-leafed branches.
 We use the input file name for serializing the output at `data/output/geocliff-100000/kd-tree-leaf-1000.pkl`.

-The output file may also be saved at a path specified by the user, for a more free use (option `--tree-file`).
+The output file may also be saved at a path specified by the user, for a freer use (option `--tree-file`).

 ## Featurize